HominiSancti/city-weather-website/README.md

-A simple weather website to look up the weather of a city.
+A simple website to check the current weather of a city.
 It integrates the OpenWeatherAPI and Country Flags API.